-The annual contract amount is driven by the Fixed Price rate as established by the State or agreed to in the contract.
-If the rate is driven by the State, it is automatically adjusted to match the rate.
+The annual contract amount is driven by the Fixed Price or FFSNNR set by the State or agreed in the contract.
+If the rate is driven by the State, the rate is automatically adjusted to match the rate.
 If the rate is based on negotiated rate between the County and Contractor or a Fixed Price, a Contract Amendment must be executed before exceeding the fiscal year's approved budget.
 Unspent funds from one fiscal year may not be applied to subsequent fiscal year's expenditures unless authorized and supported by a Contract Amendment.